openoereb/pyramid_oereb/doc/source/installation.rst

  create_standard_tables -c pyramid_oereb_standard.yml --sql-file=sqlFile.sql
  create_oereblex_tables -c pyramid_oereb_standard.yml --sql-file=sqlFile.sql

-Then load the generate sql file into your DB
+Then load the generated sql file into your DB

 .. warning:: We assume you did not specify a custom name for the configuration file.
 If you have used a custom name, you will have to replace `pyramid_oereb_standard.yml` with your specified name in this and all